ContentLEAD/Brafton-Sitefinity-6-Importer/README.md

 #### Uploading Archives ####

-To upload archives, upload the XML archive file to Sitefinity as a Document, retrieve the absolute path to this file, and modify the "Brafton Feed" Feed URL so that it is the absolute path to the archive file in the file system.
-Save the feed and click "Run" like you would with the regular Feed URL.
-Be sure to change the feed URL back to the api feed url when you're done uploading archives so new articles will automatically publish.
+To upload archives, upload the XML archive file to Sitefinity as a Document, retrieve the absolute path to this file, and navigate to the Settings--Advanced Settings-->Brafton Video page.
+Check the "Archive Content" checkbox.
+Uncheck the "Written Content" checkbox (for now).
+Provide the absolute path to the archive file.
+Save Changes.
+Go to Alternative Publishing and run the importer (wait a few minutes and articles should start appearing in the News section).
+Repeat as necessary.
+Once done uploading from archives, uncheck the "Archive Content" box and remove the archive url file from the "Archive File URL" field.
+Check the "Written Content" checkbox again.
+Save changes.